 All right, enough about the criticism; let's learn about what there is to do if you visit the tour.
 Given that it's by far the tallest building in Paris (leaving aside the Eiffel Tower) you'd expect it to have a great view of the rest of the city, and that it does.
 Although Tour Montparnasse is mostly filled with offices, the 56th and 59th floors are open to the public.

 On the 56th floor, surrounded by floor-to-ceiling windows, with stunning views in all directions, is a public viewing space.
 (You are whisked up to the lofty height in the fastest elevator in Europe.)
 On top, all of Paris is spread out before you — even the Eiffel Tower looks dwarfed in the near distance.
 For an al fresco experience take the stairs to the 59th floor, where an open-air terrace makes the adventure even more immediate.
-Tickets are required for access to the viewing floors, which you can buy on site.
+Tickets are required for access to the viewing floors, which you can buy online or on site.

 Also on the 56th level is restaurant Ciel de Paris, "ceiling of Paris", where you can enjoy breakfast, lunch, or dinner while taking in the panoramic city view.